Tattomoosa/mattotousa.dev/content/blog/why-zola/index.md

 lead = "One Static Site Generator to Rule Them All"
 +++

-There are a lot of static site generators out there.
-And most of them are pretty good choices.
-Before I settled on using Zola, I built out very small sites in several of these frameworks, including Hugo, Gatsby, NextJS.
+There are a _lot_ of static site generators out there.
+Before I settled on using Zola,
+I built out very small sites in several frameworks, including
+Hugo, Gatsby, and NextJS.

-You already know I settled on Zola, which is a fantastic choice.
+You already know I settled on Zola.
 It is, in my opinion, more flexible and yet simpler than the alternatives.
 I have a couple of things I would like to see added, but my experience with it so far has been great.

 <!-- more -->